basMustafa/hyperskill-java-account-service/README.md

 # Account-service

-Multi-users web service for managing employees and payrolls.
+A multi-user web service for managing employees and payrolls.